Chavin-Chen/ImageUtil/README.md

 ## Usage way 1: runnable jar

-First you need compile a runnable jar or download one(there is one in project's root dir named `image.jar`), and then run it.
+First you need compile a runnable jar or download one at the release tab of github, and then run it.

 ```bash